reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 - Click on the button `Next`
 - Review the setup then click on button `Create rule`

+## Step 7 - Activate AWS Incident Manager

+AWS Incident Manager is used by SPA to record budget alerts and other operational exceptions, and to support easy handling of these.
+This is a great building block for serverless application, that can be integrated into ServiceNow and to Jira if needed.
+Before SPA can use it programatically, you have to enable the usage of the service.
+Go to the page [Getting started with Incident Manager](https://docs.aws.amazon.com/incident-manager/latest/userguide/getting-started.html) and follow instructions.

+This step is mandatory, and the deployment of SPA may fail if you do not activate AWS Incident Manager manually.

-## Step 7 - Create Organizational Units for personal accounts
+## Step 8 - Create Organizational Units for personal accounts

-We recommend to create several OUs under the Sandbox Organizational Unit.
+We recommend to create one general `Sandboxes` Organizational Unit, possibly with multiple child Organizational Units.
 Each OU can feature specific SCP and specific settings in SPA.
 In other terms, SPA is aligning with the structure of OU to provide differentiated behaviour on AWS accounts that they contain.
 Take a note of OU identifiers that you create, since you will enter them into the settings file used by SPA.

+The easiest way to create Organizational Units in the context of Control Tower is to do it directly from within the Control Tower Console.
+With this way of working, new OU are registered automatically in Control Tower.
+If you create OU from the AWS Organizations Console, or programmatically, then you have to register new OU in Control Tower anyway.

-## Step 8 - Clone the SPA repository on your workstation
+## Step 9 - Clone the SPA repository on your workstation and configure the software

 ```
 $ git clone git@github.com:reply-fr/sustainable-personal-accounts.git